The Mercantile Library is a Cincinnati hidden gem

 The library is accessible by the express elevator on the first floor of The Mercantile Library Building, which takes you directly to the 11th floor.

-See also The Ultimate Cincinnati Accommodation Guide
+See also The Top 9 Arcades In Cincinnati Ranked

 Although you must pay to become a member, visiting the library is entirely free.